-From the Koba laboratory at the University of Tokyo to the Synerdine robotic care center in Shonan, the participants have learned about the latest Japanese innovations and technologies: an exoskeleton to reduce the repetitive strain injuries (RSI) of health carers, assistive robots developed to promote independent living for the elderly as well as a connected medical bed making possible for carers to check the patients' condition (blood pressure, heart rate ...) without waking them up.
+During the five full days of the program, the Australian delegation had the opportunity to visit 10 different facilities, from top universities to modern skilled nursing facilities.
+At the Koba laboratory of the University of Tokyo and at the Synerdine Robotic Care Centre in Shonan, the participants have learnt about the latest Japanese innovations and technologies in Age Care: for example an exoskeleton to reduce the repetitive strain injuries (RSI) of health carers, assistive robots developed to promote independent living for the elderly as well as a connected medical bed making possible for carers to check the patients' condition (blood pressure, heart rate ...) without waking them up.

-The study tour has been a great opportunity for the participants to observe the development and the practical implementation of new trends in Japanese elderly care
+The study tour has been a great opportunity for the six Australian Age Care Executives to observe the development and the practical implementation of new technologies in Japanese elderly care and to network among themselves and with the Japanese experts that SAGE selected for the tour.

 Subscribe to our newsletter